 Many factors go into SEO, but this is an easy way to help your content rank higher in the search engines.

 The best option would be to use the link that says Post name.

 If you wish to use your post name in your URL.

 Click the bubble to the right of “Post Name.”

 Click save changes.

-The day and name or month and name options are good for people who have the duplicate titles that post daily or more.
+The day and name or month and name options are suitable for people with duplicate titles that post daily or more.

-For your artist blog, I recommend you to use the post name option.
+For your artist blog, I recommend you use the post name option.

 Just a friendly reminder, do not forget to click save changes.

 Was it easy for you to change your permalinks in WordPress?